-Medical Directors in their areas of coverage will maintain a list of hospitals and their capabilities to treat stroke patients (whether or not specifically designated) in the interest of best directing pre-hospital care or destination decision
+5. Regional Medical Command Centers with the consultation of the Regional Medical Directors in their areas of coverage will maintain a list of hospitals and their capabilities to treat stroke patients (whether or not specifically designated) in the interest of best directing pre-hospital care or destination decisions.